phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 333041
+#Total Number of Tweets: 596374
-#Number of Clinton Tweets: 288000
+#Number of Trump Tweets: 333529
-#Number of Rubio Tweets: 101674
+#Number of Clinton Tweets: 288364
-#Number of Sanders Tweets: 80972
+#Number of Rubio Tweets: 101908
-#Number of Carson Tweets: 48524
+#Number of Sanders Tweets: 81158
-#Number of Bush Tweets: 34014
+#Number of Carson Tweets: 48650
-#Total Number of Tweets:
+#Number of Bush Tweets: 34053
 ---